eraybasar/pesdk-docs/_guides/ios/v6_5/resources/apidocs.md

 title: Api Documentation # title as shown in the menu and
 order: 1
 category:
-  - html5 # One of the categories
+  - ios # One of the categories
 tags: &tags # tags that are necessary
   - photo editor